shangxiazuoyou/awesome-android/README.md

 [LookLook](https://github.com/xinghongfei/LookLook) -A amazing reading app

 [Meizhi](https://github.com/drakeet/Meizhi) -🔥gank.io unofficial client, RxJava & Retrofit.
 (The project is no longer actively maintained, we have a better project

+[ONE-Unofficial](https://github.com/Uphie/ONE-Unofficial) -An unofficial app of ONE, which I like more and tries to be better